salkyna/salkyna/README.md

 ### Status:

-🎓 Pursuing master's degree in Artificial Intelligence
-👩🏻‍💻 On track to start my research in the field of Computational Linguistics
-👀 Actively looking for an internship opportunity in the fields of AI / DS / ML / DL
+👩🏻‍💻 Actively looking for Graduate / Junior Trader / Quant Trader / Quant Researcher roles.
+🎓 MSc in AI
+🎓 BSc in Electrical and Electronics Engineering
 🔥 Passionate about Algorithmic Trading and Quant Research

-### Objective:

-👩🏻‍💼 Aim at joining a top-notch Research / Applied Science team and keep on contributing to exciting and impactful projects!

-### Past:

-🎓 B.Sc. in Electrical and Electronics Engineering
-👷🏻‍♀️ 3 years of experience in the construction industry as an Electrical Engineer and Extra Low Voltage Testing & Commissioning Engineer.

 ### More Bio:

-🇰🇬🇹🇷🇰🇿🇬🇧

-:family_man_woman_girl: A full-time mother and wife
+🇰🇬🇹🇷🇰🇿🇬🇧🇵🇸

-💡 Fluent in English, Turkish and Russian.
-Good command of Kyrgyz, Kazakh and German.
-Beginner learner of Arabic
+💡 Fluent in English, Kyrgyz,Russian and Turkish.
+Good command of Kazakh and German.
+Learning Arabic.
 💥 Enthusiastic about Etymology
-🧸 In my free of everything time, solve sudoku and try to spend the best of the quality time with my family.
+🧸 In my leisure time, solve sudoku and try to spend the best of the quality time with my family.
 ✉️ You can email me at salkyna@rocketmail.com

 ### Tech Stack: